Skip to Content

 Most people who travel to these regions never experience any issues.
 Once in a while, a traveler will have a negative experience.
 Robbery seems to be the most common crime experienced by travelers.

 Winner: Safety depends on the country you are visiting.
-There are safe and dangerous countries in both regions.
-Traveling in Central and South America requires extra vigilance.
-That said, there are probably more safe destinations in South America.
+There are probably more safe destinations in South America.

 3. Transportation and Ease of Travel

-Central America is easier to get around than South America.
-This is mostly due to the size of the countries and the distances between them.
-Central America is a much smaller area than South America.
+Central America is far easier to travel around than South America.
+This is due to the small size of the countries and the shorter distances between them.
+Central America is a much smaller region than South America.

 There are also tourist shuttle buses running on popular routes.
 These are air-conditioned minibusses that take around 15 passengers.
 They’re more expensive but faster and more convenient.
 They usually pick you up and drop you off at your hotel.
 You never need to fly if you don’t want to.

 It’s also easy to plan a route through Central America.
 You can travel one way without having to backtrack.
 The countries in Central America are all in a line, more or less.
-Most travelers travel north to south or south to north.
 It’s easy to start at one end of the region and travel to the other.
-Alternatively, you can pick a couple of neighboring countries and fly into one and out of the other.

 South America is a bit harder to travel due to the long distances between destinations.
 When traveling between cities, you’ll have to either spend a full day or night on a bus or fly.
 For example, a bus trip from Lima to Cusco takes around 29 hours.
 Traveling from Buenos Aires to Bariloche is almost 24 hours by bus.
-Most travelers visiting these countries travel these routes.
-These are extremely long bus rides.
 Of course, flights are also available but they are more expensive.

 In my experience, South America’s transportation infrastructure is better than Central America’s.
 The buses are well-maintained, clean, and comfortable.
 The bus stations are larger and more well-organized.
 Busses run more frequently.
 The roads are smoother.
 On some long-distance busses, meals are served.
-There are also more flights available, both domestic and international.
+There are also more flights available as well.
 This makes it a little more comfortable to get around.

 Winner: Central America is easier to get around.
 South America has a better transportation infrastructure.